Andrea Mitchell: Personal life

 She married her second husband, then Federal Reserve Chair Alan Greenspan, on April 6, 1997, following a lengthy relationship.
 Previously, she was married to Gil Jackson; that marriage ended in divorce in the mid-1970s.

 On September 7, 2011, Mitchell revealed that she had been diagnosed with breast cancer during a doctor's visit a few weeks earlier.
 It was caught early and treated.

+In 2017, Mitchell and Greenspan endowed the University of Pennsylvania with the "Andrea Mitchell Center for the Study of Democracy".